CN-UPB/DeepCoMP/README.md

 Later:

 * Let agent coordinate the number/amount of RBs per connected UE actively.
 With log utility, a centralized agent should learn proportional-fair scheduling by itself.
-* optimize performance by using more numpy arrays
-(* Same seed leads to different results/env when using multiple workers)
+* optimize performance by using more numpy arrays less looping over UEs (* Same seed leads to different results/env when using multiple workers)

 ### Findings